-ESCAPE-pain has a very robust evidence base, and all sites are required to collect clinical outcome data.
-These consistently replicate the outcomes seen in the original trial, demonstrating that the programme retains its effectiveness when rolled out in the 'real world.'
+ESCAPE-pain has a robust evidence base.
+Clinical outcome data consistently replicate outcomes seen in the original trial, demonstrating that ESCAPE-pain retains effectiveness when rolled out in the 'real world.'

-ESCAPE-pain is similar to other programmes that may already be running in your area but is probably a little more structured and has more sessions.
-It may be easy to adapt what you do already and deliver it as ESCAPE-pain, but providers must ensure that the core tenets of the programme (shown in the box below) are met if you wish for the intervention to be recognised as ESCAPE-pain, and to be sure that the benefits will be achieved.
+ESCAPE-pain is similar to other programmes that may already be running in your area but is probably more structured and has more sessions.
+It may be easy to adapt what you do already and deliver it as ESCAPE-pain, but providers must ensure the core tenets of the programme (shown below) are met if you wish for the intervention to be recognised as ESCAPE-pain, and to ensure the benefits will be achieved.

-1. Two sessions per week over 5-6 weeks (10-12 sessions)
+Two sessions per week over 5-6 weeks (10-12 sessions)

-2. Each session includes an education and exercise component
+Each session includes an education and exercise component